SemanticBeeng/lms-clean/report.md

 # Introduction {-}

 If programming can be considered as an art, then programming languages are the brush of the artists.
-The tools are chosen according to individual preferences, and of course the constraints of the desired final work.
+The tools are chosen according to individual preferences, but with memory, scaling and performance constraints in mind.
 One of those major constraints is efficiency.
 Efficiency is less crucial nowadays than it was back when computing power was expensive and scarce, but it is still a very desirable goal.
-Efficiency can be achieved by writing explicitely and very precisely each step of the program.
+Efficiency can be achieved by writing explicitly and very precisely each step of the program.
 To enable this, some programming languages are relatively close from the model of the hardware.
 Those programming languages are called "low-level", because close from the machine and thus distant from the heights of abstraction.
 But as programs grow more complex, the need for abstraction does too.

 To raise abstraction power, expressive languages with complex compilers were made.
-Ironically, the first programmng language, lambda-calculus, was the epitomy of abstraction and thought of before the first very computer to execute it.
-Those languages, mostly from the functionnal programming world, aim the user to express the intent than the steps, the what rather than the how.
+Ironically, the first programming language, lambda-calculus, was the epitome of abstraction and thought of before the first very computer to execute it.
+Those languages, mostly from the functional programming world, aim the user to express the intent rather than the steps, the "what" rather than the "how".
 The compilers needed for them are heavy machinery that applies all sort of optimization before translating source code to machine language.
 The more abstract the language, the more gap there is to fill, and the more compilers have opportunity to optimize.

 Hence, in an ideal world, we can achieve **abstraction without regret**, writing very abstract programs compiled with optimal efficiency for any platform and any hardware.
-Unfortunately, we are not there yet and expert implementors are still in need.
+Unfortunately, we are not there yet and expert implementers are still in need.
 So should we just throw all our efforts into writing the ultimate compiler for the ultimate language ?

 Growing complexity in compiler is not the panacea.
 In a wide range of programs, compilers are limited by the lack of domain specific knowledge.
 Indeed, constraining a program to one specific domain open the door for a wide range of specific optimizations.
 Furthermore, code generation by "macro" is a rather poor way to enable the further abstraction brought by code generation.

 One solution to both issue could be to extend the compiler for each domain and having a very powerful macro system.
 The other one is to write specific domain-specific language in a staged environment.
 To avoid reinventing the wheel, embedded DSL is a nice compromise between specialized and general-purpose languages.
-It is this embedded DSL staged meta-programming path that is explored with LMS, a scala library for runtime code generation.
+It is this embedded DSL staged meta-programming path that is explored with LMS, a Scala library for runtime code generation.
 In this report, we will explore a new lms implementation that offer a new user frontend, more convenient for the end-user and with multiple benefits enabled by extended typeclass usage.
 We also cover a case study of lms applied to the domain of computation graphs.